Thirty-sixth Amendment of the Constitution of Ireland: United Kingdom

 The result re-opened the debate about the legality of abortion in Northern Ireland.
 In all constituent countries of the United Kingdom but Northern Ireland, abortion is legal in many circumstances under the Abortion Act 1967.
 Abortion in Northern Ireland has historically been considered a devolved matter, to be decided by the Northern Ireland Assembly.

 In Belfast, a rally took place advocating for the liberalisation of abortion laws in Northern Ireland, where there were calls for the UK government to step in.
-UK intervention to liberalise abortion laws in Northern Ireland is opposed by the Democratic Unionist Party, then largest party in Northern Ireland and which supported the then-minority Conservative government in the UK.
+UK intervention to liberalise abortion laws in Northern Ireland was opposed by the Democratic Unionist Party, then largest party in Northern Ireland and which supported minority Conservative government in the UK.

+Since 2020 abortion has been legal in Northern Ireland.